harfangk/harfangk.github.io/_drafts/2017-03-11-what-makes-pattern-matching-in-elixir-so-nice.md

 ## Conclusion

-The power of pattern matching in Elixir cannot be described just in terms of its own capabilities.
-It's the harmony between the simple functional elements of the language and the tool that makes it such a pleasant experience.
+The experience of using pattern matching in Elixir cannot be described just in terms of its own capabilities.
+It's the harmony between the functional elements of the language and the tool that makes it such a pleasant experience.
 If you haven't tried Elixir, I recommend you to at least take a look at it to see how pattern matching works in it.

 ---